Jakobi Meyers: 2021

 Meyers scored his first receiving touchdown in Week 10 on an 11-yard pass from Brian Hoyer in the fourth quarter of a 45–7 win over the Cleveland Browns.
 At the time, Meyers held the modern NFL record for the most receptions (134) and receiving yards (1,560) to start a career without scoring a touchdown.
 Meyers caught his second touchdown in Week 17 of the season on a 4-yard pass from Mac Jones, adding to an already productive outing, catching all eight of his targets for 73 yards against the Jacksonville Jaguars.
 After a 70-yard outing in the season finale against the Dolphins, Meyers finished his third season with multiple career highs, as well as leading the team in receptions (83) and receiving yards (866).

 2022

 On March 13, 2022, the Patriots placed a second-round restricted free agent tender on Meyers.
 Meyers signed the second-round tender on June 13, 2022, worth $3.9 million.

 At the end of a tied Week 15 game against the Las Vegas Raiders, on the last play of the game, Meyers threw a backwards lateral targeted towards Mac Jones after taking a prior lateral from teammate Rhamondre Stevenson.
 The pass was off the mark and intercepted by Chandler Jones, allowing the Raiders to win on a walk-off touchdown in the 30–24 loss.
 Post-game, Meyers said in response to his play: “I was trying to do too much…Trying to be a hero, I guess”.
 The play was later nicknamed the Lunatic Lateral.

 Meyers finished the season as the team's leading receiver with 67 catches for 804 yards and six touchdowns.
+At the end of the season Meyers was the Patriots recipient of the Ed Block Courage award.
+Meyers was also named as the winner of the Ron Hobson Media Good Guy award.